Zulko/moviepy/docs/examples/examples.rst

 Example Scripts
 ===============

-Here are a few example scripts to get you started, including, as promised, the scripts used for the clips of the demonstration video.
+Here are a few example scripts to get you started.
+There are quite old now and will be soon replaced.

 .. toctree::